Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

 \subsection{Data description}

-The following energy consumption, solar production and weather data was made available to participants from the competition web page \cite{Bergmeir2021IEEE}.
+The following energy consumption, solar production and weather data was made available to participants from the competition web page \cite{Bergmeir2021IEEE}, where it continues to be publicly available.

 \begin{itemize} \item \textbf{Energy consumption data} recorded at 15-minute intervals was obtained from 6 buildings on the Monash Clayton campus over varying time periods, up to September 2020 (for Phase~1) and October 2020 (for Phase~2).
 Time series of about 5 years, commencing in 2016 were obtained from Buildings 0 and 3, whereas shorter time series of about one year were obtained from the other buildings.
 The dataset doesn't contain a building numbered 2 as the data for this building was scarce and the decision was made to exclude this building before the competition started.
-Figure~\ref{fig:data} shows these time series (in $kW$) and the commencement date for each in TSF file format~\cite{Godahewa2021Monash} (which is based on Weka's ARFF file format \cite{hall2009weka}).
-Missing data is indicated by ``?".
-Figure \ref{fig:inputseries} shows the series over their full duration graphically.

 \item \textbf{Solar production data} from 6 rooftop solar installations on the Monash Clayton campus was recorded at 15-minute intervals over approximately one year until September/October 2020 (for Phases~1 and 2 of the competition, respectively).
-These data (in $kW$) are also shown in Figures~\ref{fig:data} and \ref{fig:inputseries}.
-One participant noted that the data for Solar~1 seem to be cumulative data for some parts of the series. \item \textbf{Weather data (ERA5)} was generously provided by Oikolab~\cite{oikolab}, mid way through Phase~1 of the competition.
-It contains hourly measurements of temperature ($^{\circ}C$), dewpoint temperature ($^{\circ}C$), wind speed ($m/s$), mean sea level pressure (Pa), relative humidity ($0-1$), surface solar radiation ($W/m^2$), surface thermal radiation ($W/m^2$), and total cloud cover ($0-1$), from 2010 to 2021. \end{itemize}
+These data (in $kW$) are also shown in Figure~\ref{fig:inputseries}.
+One participant noted that the data for Solar~1 seem to be cumulative data for some parts of the series. \item \textbf{Weather data (ERA5)} was generously provided by Oikolab~\cite{oikolab}.
+It contains hourly measurements of temperature ($^{\circ}C$), dewpoint temperature ($^{\circ}C$), wind speed ($m/s$), mean sea level pressure (Pa), relative humidity ($0-1$), surface solar radiation ($W/m^2$), surface thermal radiation ($W/m^2$), and total cloud cover ($0-1$), from 2010 to 2021.
+The series for temperature data and surface radiation are shown in Figure~\ref{fig:price_weather}(a).
+The temperature and surface radiation data show clear daily and seasonal patterns typical for the Southern Hemisphere, with higher values during the summer months and lower during the winter months.
+This data is crucial for predicting energy demand and solar power production. \end{itemize}

 Participants were also encouraged to use the following data from external sources:

 \begin{itemize}